 Stump Pass Beach State Park

 Parking can be tricky

-There are probably 100 parking lots available, and in peak season you have to “fight” for a spot.
+There are probably 100 parking lots available, and in peak season, you have to “fight” for a spot.
 But the park rangers are pretty good.
 They try to help you find a place without causing bloodshed.
-The early bird catches the worm, therefore, don’t be too late.
+The early bird catches the worm; therefore, don’t be too late.
 Especially on public holidays, when everybody wants to catch some rays, the Rangers cannot help you.
-And don’t forget: $3 is the entrance fee and they enforce it.
+And don’t forget the $3 entrance fee; they will enforce it.

 Stump Pass Beach State Park

-The Location of Stump Pass Beach State Park is at the south end of Manasota Key.
-The 245-acre nature preserve consists of 3 islands which are divided by two channels.
+The Stump Pass Beach State Park is located at the south end of Manasota Key.
+The 245-acre nature preserve consists of 3 islands, which are divided by two channels.
 The channel between Manasota Key and Don Pedro Island is called Stump Pass.

+Stump Pass Beach State Park